mikemccracken/hs/README.md

 # hs repulltest 10
 ```

-This will call `$EDITOR` on a file `~/.hs/repulltest` with the last 10 lines of history and let you write a script.
-When you save and exit, it'll add and commit it to the hs git repo.
+This will call `$EDITOR` on a file in your hs repo at `~/.hs/` named `repulltest` with the last 10 lines of history and let you write a script.
+When you save and exit, it'll add and commit it to the git repo.

 ## hr: history run
 Then when you want to do the same thing over again, just use `hr`, "history run":